Implicit theories of intelligence: Entity theory vs. incremental theory

 For the individuals who believed in an entity theory of intelligence, there were no such feelings of doubt when performing the second task because they perceived the task as not measuring the ability that they lacked on the initial task.
-After the first failure, self-critical thoughts are less likely to linger in their minds while performing the second task; the study points out that "entity theorists will not necessarily feel helpless because the second task does not measure the ability they think they lack" (Park & Kim 2015).
+After the first failure, self-critical thoughts are less likely to linger in their minds while performing the second task; the study points out that "entity theorists will not necessarily feel helpless because the second task does not measure the ability they think they lack".
 Therefore, in this study, entity theorists performed better on the subsequent task than did incremental theorists if the measured ability was different.

+Furthermore, socialization plays a role in shaping students implicit view of their intelligence which can impact their academic performance, meaning that implicit theory of intelligence also vary across culture.
+In a recent study there is support on the association between students belief about intelligence and their academic performance using the Dweck's scale of intelligence.
+Student who have the belief of intelligence as incremental theorists show higher grades in specific subjects (verbal and quantitative subjects) and in overall achievements.
+Meanwhile, students who have the belief of intelligence as entity theorist also showed higher grades in specific subjects but the effect was weaker.
+The study highlight that there is also cross-cultural differences association on how people belief of intelligence based on entity theory and incremental theory.
+Students from Eastern continents (Asia and Oceania) show a positive association between incremental theory beliefs and achievement; this means that collectivistic society emphasize students value the process of learning more than individual academic achievement and results.
+Meanwhile, European students displayed a positive association between entity theory beliefs and achievement; this means that in individualistic society there is more priority to individual academic achievement and results over the learning process.
+This study show that there is an important role of cultural differences that can be taken into account while talking about the implicit theory of intelligence.

 Motivation toward achievement

 Different types of goals

 An individual's motivation towards achievement is shaped by their implicit theory of intelligence (and their related implicit theories about domain-specific aptitudes) and its associated goals.
 J.G.
 Nicholls proposed two different types of goals related to achievement.
 Task involvement goals involve individuals aiming to improve their own abilities.
 Ego involvement goals involve individuals wanting to better themselves compared to others.
 Dweck modified Nicholls' ideas by proposing performance goals and mastery goals.
 Performance goals are associated with entity theory and lead individuals to perform actions in order to appear capable and avoid negative judgments about their skills.
 Mastery goals are associated with incremental theory and lead individuals to engage and work in order to gain expertise in new things.